DickTurpshead/soil210/content/1-Getting-Started.md

    </p>
 </html>

-{% capture text %}You can check out [this guide](https://libguides.uidaho.edu/boolean) to learn more about Boolean logic.
+{% capture text %}You can check out <a href="https://libguides.uidaho.edu/boolean" target="_blank" rel="noopener">this research guide</a> to learn more about Boolean logic.
 {% endcapture %}
 {% include alert.md text=text color="warning" %}